Ratcliff Thomas

-Football: Thomas a two-way starter, 1,000 yd rusher at RB and as a LB was the Titan's best defensive player.
-Thomas led the Titans to several lofty national rankings, as high as 9th in the country USA Today and an undefeated season as Junior that ended in a loss in the Regional Championship.
-He was named the state of Virginia Defensive player of the year.
-Thomas was awarded graduating in 1992, where his #29 jersey was retired in September 2000.
-Also member of the Fairfax Football Hall of fame, Alexandria Dream Team and was named 46th greatest athlete of all time Northern VA.
+Football: Thomas was a two-way starter, a 1,000-yard rusher at RB and as a LB was the Titans' best defensive player.
+Thomas led the Titans to several national rankings, as high as 9th in the country by USA Today, and an undefeated season as a junior that ended in a loss in the Regional Championship.
+He was named the state of Virginia Defensive Player of the Year.
+Thomas graduated in 1992, and his #29 jersey was retired in September 2000.
+He is also a member of the Fairfax Football Hall of Fame, the Alexandria Dream Team and was named the 46th greatest athlete of all time by a Northern VA publication.

 Thomas attended Hargrave Military Academy, where he played in the postgraduate football program.
-Highly recruited as a LB, Thomas choose University of Maryland, College Park.
+Highly recruited as a linebacker, Thomas chose the University of Maryland, College Park.

 A native of Alexandria, Virginia, Thomas was a four-year letterman at the University of Maryland, College Park.
 He was named to the Freshman All-American team alongside the likes of Ray Lewis.
 Thomas was the first player to lead the Terrapins in tackles for three consecutive seasons (E. J. Henderson and D'Qwell Jackson have since duplicated that feat).
 Thomas recorded 427 career tackles, the then third-highest (currently fifth-highest) total in school history.
 Also starting every game of his career at UMD.

 In 2007, Thomas served as defense coordinator for his Alma mater T.C.
 Williams for several seasons.

 In 2010, Thomas became defense coordinator for the Edison Eagles High School football team in Alexandria, Virginia.